pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-14-avoid-elixir-booby-traps.md

 ![](https://media.giphy.com/media/2XskdWuNUyqElkKe4bm/giphy.gif)

 In **mix**, Elixir tries to infer the type.
 And if it quacks like a char list, it will show a char list.
-If the integer is bigger than the possible codepoints, you won't see it as a char list because there is no associated code points.
+If the integer is bigger than the possible codepoints, you won't see it as a char list because there are no associated code points.

 ```elixir
 iex(42)> [100000]